Europe's tastiest destination for cake lovers

 Its an enticing sight for cake fanatics -- who won't be disappointed when taking a bite -- Kürtős Kalács is wonderfully crusty on the outside and delicately fluffy on the interior.

-Originally a festival cake made at weddings and other special events, this treat, anglicized as Chimney Cake, is found on street corners across Central Europe (in the Czech Republic it's known as Tredelnik).
+Originally a festival cake made at weddings and other special events, this treat, anglicized as Chimney Cake, is found on street corners across Central Europe (in the Czech Republic it's known as Trdelník).

 Eating warm Kürtös kalács on a chilly day is a particular treat.